2017 Dutch general election: Opinion polls

 Polls showed a precipitous collapse for both the VVD and PvdA following their decision to form a coalition government together after the 2012 elections, with support for the latter splitting among other left-wing or liberal parties.
 As with other right-wing populist parties, the Party for Freedom (PVV) rose in polls during the European migrant crisis, with the party topping polls from September 2015 through to late February 2017.
 However, in the relative absence of Geert Wilders during the campaign – notably refusing to participate in both RTL debates – support for the PVV collapsed, and the VVD secured a narrow lead in the final weeks before the election.

 The seat projections in the graphs below are continuous from September 2012 (the last general election) up to the current date.
 Each colored line specifies a political party; numbers on the vertical axis represent numbers of seats.
 These seat estimates are derived from estimates by Peilingwijzer ("polling indicator") by Tom Louwerse, a professor of political science at Leiden University; they are not strictly polling averages, but the results of a model calculating a "trajectory" for each party based on changes in support over time between polls conducted by I&O Research, Ipsos, TNS NIPO, LISS panel, Peil, and De Stemming, and adjusting for the house effects of each individual pollster.

 Results

 Preliminary results were published on 15 March, and the official result was announced at 16:00 CET on 21 March.
-The total unrepresented vote was 161,327 votes or 1.55 %.
+The total wasted vote was 161,327 votes or 1.55 %.